Roll20/roll20-character-sheets/SharpSwordsAndSinisterSpells/README.md

-This is an unoficial character sheet for the Sharp Swords & Sinister Spells RPG game by Diogo Nogueira.\n Currently it is only in Portuguese language.
+This is an unoficial character sheet for the Sharp Swords & Sinister Spells RPG game by Diogo Nogueira.
+Currently it is only in Portuguese language.